lpaulger/lpaulger.github.io/_posts/2014-11-18-Improving-my-javascript.md

   - '0.10'
 ```

-Enviornment setup tasks
+Environment setup tasks
 I use sass (and compass)
 grunt for tasks
-and bower for package managment
+and bower for package management

 ```shell
   before_install: